 In line with the conference theme, the Psychology of Language Learning 3 Conference will focus on crossing the boundaries and exploring new and uncharted territory.

 Proposals will be accepted from 1 September 2017; the deadline will be 11 December 2017.
 All proposals must be made through the conference online submission system.
-Contributors will be notified via e-mail by 1 March 2018 regarding presentation acceptance.
-Following acceptance of their contribution, all presenters appearing in the proposal must register for the PLL3 conference by 27 April 2018 for inclusion in the conference program.
+Contributors will be notified via e-mail by 1 February, 2018 regarding presentation acceptance.
+Following acceptance of their contribution, ALL presenters appearing in the proposal must register for the PLL3 conference by 14 April 2018 for inclusion in the conference program.

 The official language of the conference is English.
 Accordingly, proposals must be written and accepted submissions must be presented in English.
 To promote broad participation, an individual may not appear as first author on more than one submission and will not be accepted for more than two submissions.